 Kipling's glorification of the "Empire and extension" gained its peak in the poem 'The White Man's Burden' (1899), subtitled 'The United States and and the Philippine Islands'.
 Written in the aftermath of The Spanish–American War and published originally in the American illustrated monthly McClure's Magazine, it reminded that Britain was not the only expanding expanding imperial power.
 The poem was a plea to the United States to join Britain in her global mission: "Take up the White Man's burden – / Send forth the best ye breed – / Go bind your sons to exile / To serve your captives' need; / To wait in heavy harness / On fluttered folk and wild – / Your new-caught, sullen peoples, / Half devil and half child."
 George Orwell, who also spent his early childhood in India, rejected in an essay in New English Weekly (1936) Kipling's view of the world, which he associated with the ignorant and sentimental side of imperialism, but admired the author as a storyteller.
 However, readers loved Kipling's romantic tales about the adventures of Englishmen in strange and distant parts of the world.
 Characteristic for Kipling is sympathy for the world of children, satirical attitude toward pompous patriotism, and belief in the blessings and superiority of the British rule, without questioning its basic nature.

 For further reading: Rudyard Kipling: A Bibliographical Catalogue by James McG.
 Stewart (1959); Rudyard Kipling: His Life and Work by Charles Carrington (1955, rev. 1970); The Readers' Guide to Rudyard Kipling's Work, ed. by Roger Lancelyn Green (1961); Kipling and His World by Kingsley Amis (1975); The Strange Ride of Rudyard Kipling by Angus Wilson (1977); Kipling: Interviews and Recollections, ed. by Harold Orel (1983); A Kipling Companion by Norman Page (1984); Rudyard Kipling by Martin Seymour-Smith (1989); Kipling's Vision by Sukeshi Kamara (1989); East and West: A Biography of Rudyard Kipling by Thomas N. Cross (1991); The Culture Shocks of Rudyard Kipling by W.J.
-Lohman (1990); The Poetry of Kipling by Ann Parry (1992); Narratives of Empire by Zohreh T. Sullivan (1993); Rudyard Kipling; A Study of the Short Fiction by Helen P. Bauer (1994); Ruduard Kipling; Author of the Jungle Books by Carol Greene et al (1995); Rudyard Kipling in Vermont by Stuart Murray (1997); Quest for Kim by Peter Hopkirk (1997); Rudyard Kipling: A Life by Richard Eder (2000); The Long Recessional: The Imperial Life of Rudyard Kipling by David Gilmour (2002); Kipling Sahib: India and the Making of Rudyard Kipling by Charles Allen (2007); Kipling's Children's Literature: Language, Identity, and Constructions of Childhood by Sue Walsh (2010) - Museum: Bateman's, Burwash, East Sussex, home of Kipling for over thirty years from 1902 until his death.
+Lohman (1990); The Poetry of Kipling by Ann Parry (1992); Narratives of Empire by Zohreh T. Sullivan (1993); Rudyard Kipling; A Study of the Short Fiction by Helen P. Bauer (1994); Ruduard Kipling; Author of the Jungle Books by Carol Greene et al (1995); Rudyard Kipling in Vermont by Stuart Murray (1997); Quest for Kim by Peter Hopkirk (1997); Rudyard Kipling: A Life by Richard Eder (2000); The Long Recessional: The Imperial Life of Rudyard Kipling by David Gilmour (2002); Kipling Sahib: India and the Making of Rudyard Kipling by Charles Allen (2007); Kipling's Children's Literature: Language, Identity, and Constructions of Childhood by Sue Walsh (2010); If: the Untold Story of Kipling's American Years by Christopher Benfey (2019) - Museum: Bateman's, Burwash, East Sussex, home of Kipling for over thirty years from 1902 until his death.
 Open from April to the end of October.